 Squish, shape, imagine, play

-As children like my daughters know instinctively, mud is a wonderful, open-ended material for play and learning.
+Children know instinctively that mud is a wonderful, open-ended material for play and learning.
 During unstructured, outdoor play, children form ideas, solve problems and think critically.
 Mud is an abundant and cost-free material, so children can practice science and math by exploring its properties, experimenting, manipulating and navigating.
 I’ve seen preschool-age children, for example, dig trenches in the mud patch to make water flow from one hole to another.
 They work together to determine the best place to dig and change plans if it doesn’t turn out as expected.

 As an open-ended, creative material, mud also stimulates artistic expression and imagination.